Niðafjöll

-In Norse mythology, Nidafjöll (Niðafjǫll, pronounced /non/), which means something like "dark mountains" (potentially lit. 'mountains of waning'), is a location in the northern underworld.
-Niðafjöll is the site from which the dragon Níðhöggr comes.
-According to Snorri Sturluson, the good and virtuous people will live here in a golden palace after the Ragnarök, despite its proximity to Hel.
+In Norse mythology, Niðafjöll (Niðafjǫll, /non/; lit. 'niða-fell') is a location in the northern underworld.
+Niðafjöll is the site from which the dragon Nidhogg comes.
+According to Snorri Sturluson, the good and virtuous people will live here in a golden palace after Ragnarök, despite its proximity to Hel.

 Niðafjöll is mentioned in Völuspá (verse 66) from the Poetic Edda:

+Etymology

+Fell (fjǫll) is an old word for mountain and highland, but the prefix niða- is unclear.
+A direct cognate is unknown, but it is speculated to be related to nedan, the "waning" face of the moon, as opposed to ny ("new"), the "emerging" face of the moon.
+Thus a potential direct translation could be "waning mountains", or rather, "mountains of waning".
+Other suggestions have been something like "dark mountains".